-Only shareholders of record at the close of business on February 21, 2017 are entitled to notice of and to vote the shares of our common stock, \$.01 par value, registered in their name at the annual meeting.
-As of the record date, we had outstanding 67,641,839 shares of common stock.
+Only shareholders of record at the close of business on February 23, 2018 are entitled to notice of and to vote the shares of our common stock, \$.01 par value, registered in their name at the annual meeting.
+As of the record date, we had outstanding 66,153,325 shares of common stock.
 The presence, in person or by proxy, of a majority of the shares of the common stock outstanding on the record date will constitute a quorum at the annual meeting.
 Abstentions and broker non-votes, which are proxies from brokers or nominees indicating that such persons have not received instructions from the beneficial owners or other persons entitled to vote shares, will be treated as present for purposes of determining the quorum.
 Each share of common stock entitles its holder to cast one vote on each matter to be voted upon at the annual meeting.
-With respect to the proposals to elect the individuals nominated by our Board of Directors to serve as directors for one year, to ratify the appointment of Deloitte & Touche LLP as our independent auditors for 2017, the advisory vote on approval of the compensation of our named executive officers and the advisory vote on the frequency of an advisory vote on the compensation of our named executive officers, abstentions and broker non-votes will not be counted as voting on the proposals.
+With respect to the proposals to elect the individuals nominated by our Board of Directors to serve as directors for one year, to ratify the appointment of Deloitte & Touche LLP as our independent auditors for 2018 and the advisory vote on approval of the compensation of our named executive officers, abstentions and broker non-votes will not be counted as voting on the proposals.

-The Notice is being mailed to shareholders commencing on or about March 15, 2017.
+The Notice is being mailed to shareholders commencing on or about March 22, 2018.

 If a proxy is properly submitted to us and not revoked, it will be voted in accordance with the instructions contained in the proxy.
 Each shareholder may revoke a previously granted proxy at any time before it is exercised by advising the secretary of ManpowerGroup in writing (either by submitting a duly executed proxy bearing a later date or voting by telephone or via the Internet) or by telephone of such revocation.
 Attendance at the annual meeting will not, in itself, constitute revocation of a proxy.
-Unless otherwise directed, all proxies will be voted for the election of each of the individuals nominated by our board of directors to serve as directors for one year, will be voted for the appointment of Deloitte & Touche LLP as our independent auditors for 2017, will be voted for approval of the compensation of our named executive officers and will be voted in favor of one year as the frequency of an advisory vote on the compensation of our named executive officers.
+Unless otherwise directed, all proxies will be voted for the election of each of the individuals nominated by our board of directors to serve as directors for one year, will be voted for the appointment of Deloitte & Touche LLP as our independent auditors for 2018 and will be voted for approval of the compensation of our named executive officers.